Freelancer Package Pricing Calculator

 Who is This Freelance Rate Calculator Made For?

-This freelance pricing calculator and personal branding calculator is perfect for anyone who sells services and needs a clear quote before they get to work.
-Helps beginners who don’t know how to price things and experienced freelancers who want quicker and more consistent proposals.
-It also means agencies and consultants can compare different package structures before publishing an offer.
+This freelance pricing calculator works for anyone who sells services and needs a clear, confident quote before starting work.
+It helps beginners price their work for the first time and gives experienced freelancers a faster, more consistent way to build proposals.
+Agencies and consultants can use it to compare package structures before going live with an offer.

 For Creatives & Freelance Designers